 Charles Darwin wrote in his 1872 book, The Expression of the Emotions in Man and Animals that “facial expressions of emotion are universal, not learned differently in each culture.”
 There have been arguments both in favor and against ever since.

 The most notable research into the topic came from psychologist Paul Ekman, who pioneered research into emotion recognition in the 1960s.
-His team of researchers provided their test subjects with photos of faces showing different emotional expressions.
-The test subjects then had to define the emotional states they saw in each photo, based on a predetermined list of possible emotions they had seen prior.
+His team of researchers provided their test subjects with photos of faces showing different emotional responses.
+The test subjects then had to define the emotional states they saw in each photo, based on a predetermined list of emotions they had seen prior.

 Expressions he found to be universal included those indicating happiness, disgust, anger, sadness, surprise and fear.
 Working with his long-time friend Wallace V. Friesen, Ekman found that the findings of the study correlated with Fore tribesmen in Papua New Guinea, whose members could not have learned the meaning of expressions from exposure to media.
 Instead, they inherently displayed the expressions without ever having been primed for them, leading Ekman and Friesen to determine that they were universal.

 1. Facial Expression/Emotion: Happy

-Happiness is an emotion that is often associated with a state of mind that reflects contentment, satisfaction, pleasure or joy.
-Happiness is one of the most popular emotions, and it has been studied throughout different philosophical, religious, and biological approaches.
+Happiness is an emotion that is often associated with a good state of mental health that reflects contentment, satisfaction, pleasure or joy.
+Happiness is one of the most popular positive emotions, and it has been studied throughout different philosophical, religious, and biological approaches.

 2. Facial Expression/Emotion: Disgust